kavetinaveen/interview-prep/README.md

 **LDA:** LDA is used for topic modeling, in which we discover abstract topics in a collection of documents.
 Each document is a mixture of topics and each topic is a mixture of words.
 Hence, both documents and topics follows multinomial distribution with unknown probabilities.
 Objective of topic modeling is to estimate these unknown probabilities.

 - `Di ~ Multinomial(T1, T2, ...
 Tn, p1, p2, ... pn)` for all i = 1 to C

 - `Ti ~ Multinomial(W1, W2, ...
 WN, q1, q2, ... qN)` for all i = 1 to n

 - Where, C is the number of documents; n is the number of topics, N is the vocabulary size

 - Probabilities of multinomial distribution follows dirichlet distribution

 **Explanation:**

 - Choose number of topics

 - Assign a random topic to each word in the document

 - For each word 'w' in the document 'D'  compute below two probabilities

 	* P1 = Proportion of words in the document 'D' assigned to topic 't' for all t in T
 	* P2 = Proportion of documents in which word 'w' assigned to topic 't' for all t in T

 	Multiply both the probabilities P1 and P2 for all t in T

 - Assign the topic with highest P1 * P2 value to word 'w' in the document 'D'

 - Iterate this assignment process till it reaches a stable state

 **Parameter estimation:**

 - LDA uses matrix factorization technique to get abstract topics.

 - It builds a document term matrix (DTM) fo size C X N, each row represent a document and each column represent a word in the document.
 Each cell is a binary value whether a word present in the document or not

 - Using matrix factorization it decomposes this into two smaller matrices.
 Document topic matrix of size C X n and topic word matrix of size n X N

 -  Document topic matrix gives us the mapping between topics and documents; Topic word matric gives us the mapping between topics and words

 **Assumptions:**

 - It assumes that documents are prepared as follows:

 	* Choose a topic
 	* Choose a word within the topic and place it in the document
 	* Repeat above two steps till reaches to end of the document

 - It assumes that the current allocation of word to topic is not correct and all other assignments are correct

+---

+**Regularization:** When we are building a machine learning model, there is a chance of learning nuisance and complex patterns from the training data.
+We might see very good performance of the model in training data but not in validation data.
+This is called as overfitting.
+To overcome this we need to restrict the model from learning complex patterns from training data.

+- Cost function of linear regression -> sum(yi - (xi * beta))^2

+- Where yi is the ith data point of the dependent variable; xi is the ith vector of independent variables; beta is the estimated regression coefficients vector

+Objective of regularization is to penalize beta_hat vector so that model will not learn complex nuisance patterns from the training data.
+There are two types of regularization techniques: L1 and L2.

+				L1 Regularization cost function -> sum(yi - (xi * beta))^2 + lambda * sum(abs(beta_j))

+				L2 Regularization cost function -> sum(yi - (xi * beta_hat))^2 + lambda * sum(beta_j^2)

+- Where, lambda is a penalty factor and it's a hyper-parameter

+**Note:** We penalize only regression coefficients corresponding to independent variables not the intercept

+- choosing a right lambda value is very crucial step, as lambda converges to zero then beta_hat converges to OLS estimates and no effect of regularization, as lambda converges to infinity then beta_hat converges to zero which means we fit the model to mean of all observations.

+- Interesting point to observe here is that,

+	* as lambda converges to zero then beta_hat converges to OLS estimates => Overfitting (or high variance)

+	* as lambda converges to infinity then beta_hat converges to zero which means we fit the model to mean of all observations => Underfitting (or high bias)

+- Choice of lambda effects bias/variance of the model

+Mathematically, regularization is a constrained optimization problem in which we try to minimize the cost function of linear regression subject to constraint on regression coefficients

+	- Objective: Minimize sum(yi - (xi * beta))^2 over beta

+	- Constraint for L1: sum(abs(beta_j)) <= s

+	- Constraint for L2: sum(beta_j^2) <= s

+**Graphically this can be explained as follows:**

+L1 constraint has a diamond shape around origin; L2 constraint has a circle share around origin with a radius of 's'; Objective region is an eclipse shape with cetroid of the eclipse equals to OLS estimates.
+With regularization it tries to expand it's region till it touches L1/L2 region.

+Since L1 region is in diamond shape there is high chance of toucing it in axis and hence L1 makes some of it's coefficients to zero.
+Whereas, L2 region is a circle and objective function can touch it anywhere in the surface and hence it reduces the coefficients corresponding to nuisance parameters but it won't make them equal to zero.